salvikajal/M2_Embedded_ASMD_Calculator/1_Requirements/README.md

 ### When

-1. Anyone who have to solve a basic calculation.
+1. Anyone who have to solve a ASMD calculation.

 ### How